-For now…stay away from their Wylde and soon I’ll have reports on their .224 Valkyrie and more.
+For now…stay away from their Wylde and soon I’ll have reports on even more PSA goodness.
 Plus I’m going to put much more rounds in all three and update if anything changes.

 And once you get one…check out our AR-15 Definitive Resource for everything AR.

 What do you think of the review?
 Is a PSA AR-15 on your horizon?
 Or if you already have one…how’s it working out for you?
 Looking at other PSA stuff?
 We’ve hands-on reviewed almost ALL their guns.